Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 When invoking the API using the POST HTTP method, the service will always attempt to create a new simulation.
 The service allows to create multiple simulation but there can only be one running simulation.
-Retrying the request to create a new running simulation will result in errors after the first request has been successfully completed.

 ```
 POST /v1/simulations